 Insufficient progress in achieving international commitments to limit global warming to pre-industrial levels exposes children to the significant threats to their rights associated with greater concentrations of greenhouse gas emissions and correlative temperature increases.
 Greater risk in relation to children’s rights and climate change represents the passing through so-called “tipping points”, or thresholds beyond which certain impacts can no longer be avoided.

 Mitigation measures should be based on the best available science, reflect the “highest possible ambition,” and be regularly reviewed to ensure a pathway towards low carbon emissions in a manner that prevents harm to children.
+Reports by the Intergovernmental Panel on Climate Change illustrate that is imperative to accelerate mitigation efforts in the near term to limit the temperature increase above 1.5°C; and that international cooperation is a critical enabler for achieving ambitious climate change mitigation goals.

+Comentario GAA: Lenguaje sugerido a partir de hallazgos del IPCC, 2022: Summary for Policymakers.
+In: Climate Change 2022: Mitigation of Climate Change.
+Contribution of Working Group III to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change.
+Section B.6 y E.6.

 When determining the appropriateness of their mitigation measures in accordance with the Convention, States should take into account the following criteria: